Human-AI Collaboration: Trade-offs Between Performance and Preferences: Declarations

-\paragraph{Funding} This research was funded by the Honda Research Institute (HRI) with the funding awarded to Steyvers.
-HRI was involved in the design of the study and the analysis of the data. \paragraph{Competing interests} The authors declare that they have no competing interests \paragraph{Ethics approval and consent to participate} The study protocols were approved by the Institutional Review Board of the University of California, Irvine (IRB \#4527).
-Informed consent was obtained from each participant before the study commenced. \paragraph{Consent for publication} NA \paragraph{Data and materials availability} The behavioral datasets generated during the current study are available at OSF, \url{https://osf.io/ybweq/?view_only=cb4d4c7ac0b848b79b6ae8c7b09278cc} \paragraph{Code availability} The experiment code is available on GitHub, \url{https://github.com/MADLABatUCI/target-intercept-collab-ai}.
-Navigate to the README file to play with each of the respective agents. \paragraph{Author contribution} LM, SK, JA, MS, YY, DT, and MS designed the study.
-SK developed and ran the behavioral experiment.
+\paragraph{Author contribution} LM, SK, JA, MS, YY, DT, and MS designed the study.
+SK developed and ran the behavioral experiments.
 LM, SK, JA, and MS analyzed the data.
 LM, SK, and MS were major contributors in writing the manuscript.
 All authors read and approved the final manuscript.